cover-me/instrDAQ/README.md

 ## <a name="how2">How to</a>
 ### Install
-* Download the whole project and open it with NI LabVIEW 8.6 or later.
+* Download the whole project and open it with LabVIEW 8.6 or later versions.
-* Use it by running main.vi or compile it into an exe.
+* Use the program by running main.vi or compiling it into an exe.
 The former method enables one to run the program on a Mac even if it was developed on a PC.
 The latter method enables one to run the program in a computer without LabVIEW installed.
 * Make sure NI-VISA and other device drivers (such as NI-4882) have been installed.
 ### Read data from instruments, such as an SR830 lock-in amplifier or a 2400 sourcemeter
 * Connect instruments to your computer.
 Check the connection by sending simple commands.
-Many instruments would response to the command `*IDN?`, which queries the instrument identification.
+Many instruments would response to the command `*IDN?`, which queries the instrument identifications.
 You can know instruments by reading their manuals.
-* Find out the command for reading data.
-The command you need is usually listed somewhere in the manual.
+* Find out the command for taking data.
+Commands you need are usually listed somewhere in the manuals.
 For SR830, the command returning x and y is `SNAP?1,2`.
 * Add the following code to the file "Model".
 You can run main.vi or exe without a Model file, they will generate an empty one, usually in the same folder but sometimes in the parent folder (depends on LabVIEW versions and operating systems).
 ```
 [SR830]